fluttercandies/extended_list/README.md

 ## ViewportBuilder

-track the indexs go into the viewport, it's not include cache extent.
+track the indexes go into the viewport, it's not include cache extent.

 ```dart
         ExtendedListView.builder(